shivam-shaurya/liver-tumor-segmentation-ml/README.md

 ├── train.py
 ├── preprocess.py
 ├── testing.ipynb
+├── images/
 ├── dataset/
-├── images/
 ```

 ---

 ## ⚠️ Note

-This project is implemented for learning and experimentation using publicly available resources and medical imaging frameworks.
+This project is implemented for learning and experimentation using publicly available medical imaging frameworks and resources.

 ---